stepleton/cameo/aphid/README.md

 the disk image (which is just an empty 5,175,296-byte file called `profile.image`) takes a couple dozen seconds.

+#### 4. (optional) Prepare a separate partition for Cameo/Aphid disk images.

+This optional step establishes a separate FAT32 partition on the SD card for ProFile disk image storage---required for setting up the robustness to power failure described in Step 8.
+First, from the directory created by Step 3, execute the script `setup_dos_partition_part1.sh` with superuser privileges, optionally with a size argument in bytes (a 512 MB partition is created by default).
+When this completes, reboot the PocketBeagle.
+Log in again, return to the same directory, and execute the script `setup_dos_partition_part2.sh`.

+Together, these scripts modify the SD card's partition table to add a partition, create a mount point for the partition at `/usr/local/lib/cameo-aphid`, create a FAT32 filesystem on the partition, and direct the OS to mount the new partition there on boot.

-#### 4. Install the Aphid software, firmware, disk image, and service script.
+#### 5. Install the Aphid software, firmware, disk image, and service script.

-From the same directory, execute the command `make install` with superuser privileges.
+From the directory created by Step 3, execute the command `make install` with superuser privileges.
 This command creates a permanent installation directory for the Cameo/Aphid software and disk image, then installs a file that tells the PocketBeagle to configure and start the entire Cameo/Aphid emulator system on boot.
 The specific steps that `make install` performs are:

 - Copy the PRU-ICSS firmware files `aphd_pru0_datapump.fw` and `aphd_pru1_control.fw` to the `/lib/firmware` directory.
-- Create the directory `/usr/local/lib/cameo-aphid` and copy the disk image file `profile.image` and the Python program `profile.py` inside.
+- Create the directory `/usr/local/lib/cameo-aphid` (if not already present) and copy the disk image file `profile.image` and the Python program `profile.py` inside.
 - Copy the `cameo-aphid.service` service script to `/lib/systemd/system`.

-#### 5. Tell the PocketBeagle to start the Cameo/Aphid emulator system on boot.
+#### 6. Tell the PocketBeagle to start the Cameo/Aphid emulator system on boot.

 With superuser privileges, execute the command `systemctl enable cameo-aphid`.

-Software installation is complete after this step.
+Basic software installation is complete after this step.
 The next time the PocketBeagle boots, the Cameo/Aphid emulator should be ready to emulate a 5 MB Apple ProFile hard drive.
 See the [Usage](#usage) section of this file for usage instructions.

+The following steps are optional, but useful.

+#### 7. (optional) Disable unneeded Linux system services.

+With superuser privileges, and in the directory created by Step 3, run the script `setup_trim_services.sh`.
+This disables some PocketBeagle system services that aren't useful for hard disk emulation, which shaves a few seconds off the time it takes Cameo/Aphid to be ready after power-on.

+#### 8. (optional) Enable power-off robustness for the root filesystem.

+Only if Step 5 has been carried out, run the script `setup_overlayroot.sh` with superuser privileges.
+This causes the PocketBeagle to boot into a mode where files on the root filesystem cannot be changed; instead, changes are stored temporarily in the PocketBeagle's RAM and are lost when the PocketBeagle shuts down or reboots.
+The separate filesystem for disk images set up in Step 5 is not affected and writes to emulated ProFiles will still be saved.

+This step makes it safer to shut off power to Cameo/Aphid without undergoing the formal shutdown process triggered by pressing the power button.
+The root filesystem cannot be damaged by uncommitted writes, and changes to the FAT32 filesystem containing disk image data are frequently committed to the SD card.

 ## Technical overview

-The information in this section is not necessary to build or use Cameo, but may be of interest to people interested in making modifications or investigating similar applications.
+The information in this section is not necessary to build or use Cameo/Aphid, but may be of interest to people interested in making modifications or investigating similar applications.

 Cameo/Aphid takes advantage of the PocketBeagle's [PRU-ICSS coprocessors]( http://processors.wiki.ti.com/index.php/PRU-ICSS) ("PRUs" for short) to achieve